thinktapper/DinderRN/README.md

 ## Lessons Learned

-This full-stack project was a great way to learn about React/React Native for the frontend and building a Node + Express API server in TypeScript for the [backend](https://github.com/thinktapper/DinderIsServed).
+This full-stack project was a great way to learn about React/React Native for the frontend and building a Node + Express API server in TypeScript for the <a href='https://github.com/thinktapper/DinderIsServed' target='_blank'>backend</a>.
 I learned how to use react-query to keep client/server data in sync, and even for global state management.
 I also learned how to use the Google Maps Places API to autocomplete location searches, and how to use Tailwind utility classes in a React Native mobile app.

 ### Key Takeaways: